p990r/wordcount/README.md

 1. The list of urls is being iterated over.
    1. The iteration is done in parallel using `ProcessPoolExecutor` method.
    1. This approach assigns a process with a task whenever it is free.
 This is done to achieve load balancing.
-1. For each url:
+1. An object is created for each url and the following happens:
+   1. Create a `set`.
    1. If page is not accessible (/does not exist), report it in consule.
-No words are added to the set.
+No words are added to the `set`.
    1. If page is accessible:
       1. Open url.
       1. Parse the content to html code.
       1. Content is stripped out of unnecessary html elements and we are left with the words in the page.
       1. The characters in words are lowered and split by non alpha characters, and saved into a list of words.
       1. All non-alphabetical characters are removed from list of words.
-      1. Return list of words.
+      1. Add list of words to `set`.
+   1. Make a `union_set` of `set` in object and all previous objects

 ## Conclusion
 I tried two approaches: